-If necessity is the mother of invention, then desperation is the creator of innovation.
-That's according to Uber CEO, Dara Khosrowshahi, at least.
+If necessity is the mother of invention, then perhaps desperation is the mother of innovation.
+At least according to Uber CEO, Dara Khosrowshahi.
 When thinking of how you're going to make your mark, always look for what's lacking and how you could fill the gap.

 See a market that's going unmet?
 That's your starting point.

-10. "It's not about working harder; it's about working the system." - Evan Spiegel
+"It's not about working harder; it's about working the system."

-11. "Make every detail perfect and limit the number of details to perfect." - Jack Dorsey
+"Make every detail perfect and limit the number of details to perfect."

 Simplicity is always key.
-Nobody knows this better than Twitter CEO, Jack Dorsey.
+Perhaps nobody knows this better than Twitter CEO Jack Dorsey.
 When creating something new, scale it down to its most simple iteration.

 If something is going to be successful, it needs to be accessible and immediately usable.
 Restrict yourself to the bare necessities, and make sure all those necessities are as perfect as they can be.

-12. "One way to understand human progress is to look at how technology has made products and services - once reserved for the elite - progressively more accessible and affordable." - Dan Schulman
+"One way to understand human progress is to look at how technology has made products and services - once reserved for the elite - progressively more accessible and affordable."

 It's easy to lose sight of just how much technology has been shaping our society.
-PayPal CEO, Dan Schulman, rightly points out that technology has been creating a more equal world.
+PayPal CEO, Dan Schulman, rightly points out that one goal of technology is to create a more equal world.

 If you're having difficulty thinking of how to bring something new to the table, consider the things that still divide our society.
 Think about how technology can break down these divisions and create a more egalitarian world, and what you can do to make that possible.